Lightning-AI/litgpt/tutorials/download_vicuna.md

 pip install 'huggingface_hub[hf_transfer] @ git+https://github.com/huggingface/huggingface_hub'

 python scripts/download.py --repo_id lmsys/vicuna-7b-v1.5

-python scripts/convert_hf_checkpoint.py --checkpoint_dir checkpoints/lmsys/vicuna-7b-v1.5
 ```

-By default, the convert_hf_checkpoint step will use the data type of the HF checkpoint's parameters.
+By default, the checkpoint conversion step will use the data type of the HF checkpoint's parameters.
 In cases where RAM
 or disk size is constrained, it might be useful to pass `--dtype bfloat16` to convert all parameters into this smaller precision before continuing.

 You're done!
 To execute the model just run: